-Table 3.4: Technology Ir ofrastructure: Existing Constrained and Unconstrained Table 5.4.
-Technology II inastructure: Existing, Constrained , and Unconstrained
+Table 3.4: Technology Infrastructure: Existing, Constrained, and Unconstrained

 8 Etherington, 2016.

 Transportation System Management

 Transportation system management (TSM) ties all the parts of the system together by considering ongoing operations and maintenance, goods movement, aviation, emergency response and evacuation, transportation security, and the overall functioning and interaction between transit, trails, and technology.
 A seamless transportation system that provides dynamic and safe services to residents, commuters, visitors, as well as agency operators, truck drivers, and emergency personnel relies on long-term, high-level planning.
 TSM is truly about coordination - among agencies, modes, users, and priorities.
 Corridor revitalization projects, which redesign large areas often including intersections, roadway stretches, parking facilities, and adjacent buildings, are perfect examples of projects planned with TSM in mind.
 These projects take a comprehensive approach to planning, design, and desired outcomes.
 Corridor revitalization projects improve traffic flow, goods movement, safety, connectivity, economic vitality and quality of life, and preserve the environment by leveraging transportation projects with water quality improvements.
 Good TSM practices coordinate public/private partnerships to reduce cost by not duplicating services or by enforcing pre-planning and implementation requirements for traffic control during seasonal events.
 This plan includes TSM projects under the Corridor Revitalization, Technology, Operations and Maintenance sections of the constrained and unconstrained project list.